Scaling Content with AI Without Tanking Quality (2026)

 Monthly cap: 12 articles (3/week)

-No end-of-month batch of 30 — Google flags spam waves and the whole domain takes a hit
+No end-of-month batch of 30 — a publish wave reads as scaled content abuse and the whole domain takes the hit

-Min 6-day gap between publishes; never 3+ on the same day
+Minimum 6-day gap between publishes; never 3 or more on the same day

 Tool: build a content calendar in Notion / Airtable; plan next week's 3 every Monday